When Were You Born: Plot

 On an ocean liner sailing from the Orient to San Francisco, Mei Lei Ming predicts the future of fellow passenger Nita Kenton.
 When Nita's boyfriend, importer Phillip Corey, scoffs at her predictions, Mei Lei informs him that he will die within 48 hours.

 Corey is later found dead in his shop, an apparent suicide.
 However, police inspector Jim C. Gregg is certain that it is a homicide and questions Mei Lei.
 She convinces him of her innocence and helps the police solve the case as well as two other related murders.
 Police forensic scientist Dr. Merton remains firmly scornful of Mei Lei's unscientific methods.

-When Corey's Chinese business partner Frederick Gow appears at the police station, he recognizes Juggler Barrows, who has being questioned about an unrelated crime.
+When Corey's Chinese business partner Frederick Gow appears at the police station, he recognizes Juggler Barrows, who was being questioned about an unrelated crime.
 Gow announces that he wants to recover some business letters from Corey's safe, and Mei Lei becomes suspicious.
 When the letters are later examined, Mei Lei discovers a coded message that indicates that Corey and Gow were involved in drug smuggling.

 Corey had been engaged to Doris Kane, although she preferred a man named Larry Camp.
 Under questioning, Kane reluctantly reveals that Corey had blackmailed her mother into pressuring her to accept the marriage arrangement.
 She also acknowledges that she visited Corey's home on the night when he was killed to try to persuade him to break the engagement.
 She was followed by Camp, who then quarreled with Corey.
 A shot was fired, but Camp claims that Corey fired at him.
 Corey's valet Shields is also a suspect.

 Meanwhile, Gow encounters Barrows, who is astonished to see him, as Gow had deceived him into believing that Gow was Corey.
 Gow is relieved that Sergeant Kelly did not believe Barrows when he claimed to have spoken to Corey some time after the real Corey had been killed.
 Gow lures Barrows away.
 Later, Barrows' dead body is flung from a speeding car.

 Convinced that Gow is the killer, Gregg visits his apartment with Mei Lei and some policemen to search it.
 Gow escapes through a hidden passageway.
 He spots Mei Lei alone in his reading room and takes her captive.
 However, Shields, who had seen Gow entering the secret passageway and followed him, shoots Gow dead.
 Mei Lei, seeing that Shields is an expert gunman, coaxes him to admit that he had killed Corey.

 The true sequence of events is made clear.
 Gow had hired Barrows to open Corey's safe, and when Corey returned unexpectedly, they hid.
 Shields entered the room at just the wrong moment, and, accused of theft, shot Corey in self-defense.